ernolfur/CSC212GradeBook/SkipList_type_int/README.md

 # Files
+main.cpp: file input handling & command calls

+test.txt: sample test input for main.cpp

 skip_list.h: function definition

 skip_list.cpp: function implementation

-main.cpp: file input handling & command calls

-test.txt: sample test input for main.cpp
+node.h: function definition for class used in skip_list

+node.h: function implementation for class used in skip_list

 # Commands
 input() - puts passed data into the list as a new node, sorted into the right position